How to Hide a Part of Text in Excel Cells (2 Methods)

 Use the MID Function to Hide Left & Right Part of Text in Excel Cells

-• As a result, you will successfully hide the first and last part of the cell value and show only 3 digits from the middle.
+• The first and last part of the cell value have been hidden and only 3 digits from the middle is showing.

 Drag Fill Handle Below to Copy Same Formula